Prepare for Experience

 Career Catalyst Awards

-- This is the core award category for students taking advantage of internship experiences that support career interests and future professional growth.
-Applicants must meet all General Eligibility criteria and preference will be given to those who demonstrate financial need and impact of scholarship award.
+• In our general award category, these awards are made possible by Career Services Student Fees.
+Applicants must meet all General Eligibility criteria, and preference will be given to those who demonstrate financial need and the impact of the scholarship award.

 Reflection and Recognition

-Recipients of internship scholarships are required to submit a short post-internship reflection of their experience that may be used in related publications.
+Recipients of internship scholarships must submit a short post-internship reflection on their experience that may be used in related publications.
+We also request that students share photos or stories so that other students may learn about the exceptional opportunities these internships provide.

-Award recipients may also be invited to participate in one to two Career Services events or programs during the academic year in order to share about their summer experiences.
-Recipients will also have the opportunity to be recognized at an awards ceremony.
+Award recipients may also be invited to participate in one to two Career Services events or programs during the academic year to share their summer experiences.

 Previous Participants